antmicro/bazel-orfs/README.md

 #### Entrypoint scripts

-There is one entrypoint script for each kinf of the flow.
-For the local flow it is the `orfs` script and for the docker flow it's `docker_shell` script.
+There is one entrypoint script for each kind of the flow.
+For the local flow it is the `orfs` script and for the docker flow it's the `docker_shell` script.
-Both of these scripts have the same responsibility of preparing and entering the ORFS build environment and then executing the build command prepared for given ORFS stage.
+Both of those scripts have the same responsibility of preparing and entering the ORFS build environment and then executing the build command prepared for given ORFS stage.
-`orfs` does this by seting some initial environment variables and sourcing `env.sh` from ORFS.
+`orfs` does this by setting some initial environment variables and sourcing `env.sh` from ORFS.
-`docker_shell` is very simillar in that matter exept it runs the flow in a docker container.
+`docker_shell` is very similar in that matter except it runs the flow in a docker container.

 #### Stage Targets

 Main rules for executing each ORFS stage (synthesis, floorplan, clock tree synthesis, place, route, etc.).
 The outputs and inputs are different for each ORFS stage and are defined by macro arguments and the implementation of the macro.
 Those targets are built with the docker flow.
 Before running stage targets it is required to first fetch and load ORFS docker image into local docker runtime.
 This can be done with the following `run` rule: